ellenmliu/Interview-practice/README.md

    app.debug = True
    app.run()
 ```
-    I provided a path for the site with the app route.
-Assuming the die has 6 sides
-from 1-6, it returns a JSON string of result.

 6) If you were to start your full-stack developer position today, what would be
 your goals a year from now?